Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a physics-based noise formulation model tailored to astronomical CCD imaging, capable of synthesizing realistic noisy RAW data that closely matches the statistical properties of real observations. \item We overcome the scarcity of clean data by presenting a practical method that averages unregistered multi-frame observations into high-SNR bases.
-These bases provide effective inputs for physics-based noise synthesis with minimal preparation effort. \item We construct real-world multi-band astronomical imaging datasets from ground telescope observations of outer solar system targets, providing noisy RAW images, calibration-processed references, calibration frames, and stacked high-SNR clean bases for noise synthesis and quantitative evaluation. \item Comprehensive in-domain and cross-instrument experiments demonstrate that our method consistently outperforms baseline approaches in both photometric fidelity and scientific accuracy. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a physics-based noise formulation model tailored to astronomical CCD imaging, capable of synthesizing realistic noisy RAW data that closely matches the statistical properties of real observations. \item We construct real-world multi-band astronomical imaging datasets from ground telescope observations, providing both raw and processed observations for noise synthesis and quantitative evaluation. \item Comprehensive in-domain and cross-instrument experiments demonstrate that our method consistently outperforms baseline approaches in both photometric fidelity and scientific accuracy. \end{itemize}